zz2548/Team-9-Technology-Template-Repository/README.md

 A modern Python project template featuring comprehensive test coverage, continuous integration with CircleCI, and dependency management using UV.
 This template includes configurations for static type checking, code formatting, and automated testing.

 ## Prerequisites
+* Any package installer like curl
+* Git
 * Python 3.10 or higher
 * UV for Python dependency management